Cumwhinton: History and facilities

 A hamlet was established at Cumwhinton by the middle of the 12th century, initially under the name Cumquintina, believed to be named after Saint Quentin.
 The site also had a manor owned by the Bavin family, who gave it to Lanercost Priory after three generations of ownership.

 By 1831, Cumwhinton was a joint township with nearby Cotehill, also in Wetheral parish, and had a population of 472.

 Cumwhinton is a small village by local standards.
-Despite its small size, it is home to a pub, a village hall and a village shop.
+Despite its small size, it is home to a pub a village hall and a cafe.

 Cumwhinton Primary School provides educational facilities for children in the village.
 In 2008 a new extension was opened for pupils with autism, one of only four in the county; the building was unveiled by footballer Matt Jansen, a former pupil at the school.

 Cumwhinton is often confused with the village of Cumwhitton a few miles to the east.